 It Never Gets Easier but You Can Still Make a Difference

 In the words of Greg Lemond, the legendary American cyclist, ‘it never gets easier, you just go faster’.
 And so it is with most of our jobs.
 We work hard, we try hard and slowly, surely our skills improve.
 Our experience allows us to make better decisions, play a greater part in the success enjoyed by ourselves, our teams and our businesses.
 So you might think that you can’t make a difference in your job until you have mastered lots of other skills.
 If you do, feel free to come back to this article later.
 However, I’ll wager you’ll never feel quite ready, never going quite fast enough.
-But you can make a difference, almost from your first day in a new job if you plan to.
+But you can be making a difference from your first day in a new job if you plan to.

 We All Want to Make a Difference